A Guide to Cologne’s Delightful Christmas Markets: The Most Magical Xmas Markets in Germany!

 4. Heavenue Cologne – the Gay Christmas Market

-Unfortunately cancelled in 2022 and not looking likely to return in 2023.
+Unfortunately on pause indefinitely according to this Instagram post from October 2024.
 Info from previous years has been left for your reference.

 If it’s a pop of glitter and colourful pizazz you’re after, head down to Cologne’s Heavenue (formerly known as Christmas Avenue).